Coarsening dynamics of chemotactic aggregates: Stationary patterns

 The Supplemental Material to Ref.~\cite{Brauns.etal2021} discusses that for the stable elementary patterns undergoing coarsening, the function $\etaStat(M)$ is single-valued [as is $M(\etaStat)$] and the stationary peak profiles can be parametrized by the peak mass $M$ instead of $\etaStat$.
 With this, we define $\rho_-(M) = \rho_-(\etaStat^\infty(M))$ and $\hat{\rho} = \hat{\rho}(M)$, $\hat{c} = \hat{c}(M)$.

 As discussed above, the difference of the stationary mass-redistribution potential $\etaStat$ to its value $\etaStat^\infty$ for a peak with the same mass $M$ on the half-infinite domain is exponentially small in the domain length because the change is only due to the exponential pattern tails (see Fig.~\ref{fig:stat-peak}).
-As for the mesa patterns [cf.~Eq.~\eqref{eq:mesa-eta-lengthDep}], one finds for stationary peak patterns of a fixed mass $M$ (within the sharp-peak approximation)
+As for the mesa patterns [cf.~Eq.~\eqref{eq:mesa-eta-lengthDep}], one defines for stationary peak patterns with fixed $\hat{\rho}$ (within the sharp-peak approximation)

 with